 I entered the elevator alone and hit the button for the 9th floor.
 Only one nurse was present, and she went out of her way to pretend she hadn’t seen me.
 I approached her and she looked at me with the typical panicked Japanese stare of I took some English in high school and I don’t remember any of it.
 I told her in disjointed Japanese that I was looking for my friend, who was staying at this hospital.

 “This is the exercise/rehabilitation floor, there are no patients here.
 What did reception say?” the nurse said.

 “I asked reception, but…” (trailing off is a classic way to let other people draw conclusions and that way you only have to remember half as many words)

-I thanked her, and went back to the elevator.
+I thanked her and went back to the elevator.
 I closed the elevator door and considered my next move.
-Going back down to talk with reception desk guy sounded painful.
+Going back down to talk with the reception desk guy sounded painful.
 I hit the button for floor 8.

 Floor 8 had badge readers.
 I looked at them for a moment thinking, This is it, you’ve gone too far.
 Tailgating is probably illegal here, let’s just go home.

 Then a nurse noticed I looked lost and opened the door for me. ¯\_(ツ)_/¯

 This is indicative of situations that we encounter often on physical engagements.
 We often don’t need to go for the “mission impossible” style tasks like picking locks, cloning ID cards, or bypassing security systems.
 By simply allowing employees to draw their own conclusions we can be allowed entry into restricted areas.
 People being too polite or “helpful” can be incredibly harmful when it comes to physical security.